datacarpentry/sql-socialsci/episodes/03-select.md

 > > LIMIT 5;
 > > ~~~
 > > {: .sql}
-> > Because te query uses several columns (with longish names), for readability they have been set out on seperate lines.
+> > Because the query uses several columns (with longish names), for readability they have been set out on separate lines.
 SQL takes
 > > of white space to you are free to arrange the text of the query as you like.
 > {: .solution}
 {: .challenge}